Insta-Bids-System/helios/HELIOS_PROGRESS_REPORT.md

 │       └── public/
 ```

-**Database Schema Highlights:**
+**Agent System Highlights:**
-- All tables use UUID primary keys for distributed system compatibility
-- JSONB columns for flexible metadata and logging
-- Array types for task dependencies
+- Strongly-typed system with comprehensive interfaces
+- Built-in retry logic and error handling
+- Socket.io-based real-time communication
-- Comprehensive indexing strategy for performance
+- Database-backed logging for all agent actions
-- Trigger-based timestamp management
+- Registry pattern for centralized agent management
-- View-based abstractions for complex queries
+- Explicit handoff mechanism for control flow
+- Support for micro-correction loops (Generate → Validate → Correct)

 ---

 #### 3. Next Task & Prompt:

-**Next Task:** Execute Phase 1.3: Agent Configuration & Base Classes
+**Next Task:** Execute Phase 1.4: Core State and Graph Definitions

 **Prompt for Next Session:**
-"Using the helios_master_prompt_v3 blueprint as our guide, implement Task 1.3: Agent Base Classes.
-Create the TypeScript classes and interfaces for the agent system in the backend package.
-This should include:
+"Using the helios_master_prompt_v3 blueprint as our guide, implement Task 1.4: Core State and Graph Definitions, building on the agent base classes we've created.
+Create the following in the backend package:

-1. Base Agent abstract class with:
-   - Properties: id, role, projectId, status
-   - Methods: execute(), log(), communicate()
-   - Error handling and retry logic

-2. Agent type definitions and interfaces:
+1. Enhance the HeliosSwarmState interface (already defined in agents/types.ts) with any additional fields needed
+2. Create a generic AgentNode class that:
-   - IAgent interface
+   - Extends BaseAgent
-   - AgentRole enum (Orchestrator, ProjectAnalyzer, TaskDecomposer, etc.)
-   - AgentMessage and AgentResponse types

-3. Agent Registry system for managing agent instances

-4. Inter-agent communication protocol using Socket.io
+   - Implements the execute method to work with partial state updates
+   - Provides a standard pattern for agent nodes
+3. Create the OrchestratorGraph class that:
+   - Holds a dictionary of AgentNodes
+   - Implements a run method that loops through agent execution
+   - Updates state based on agent outputs
+   - Routes to the next agent based on active_agent field

+Also implement Task 1.5: The Swarm Router (The Brain) within the OrchestratorGraph to handle conditional routing logic.

 Create these files in packages/backend/src/:
-- agents/BaseAgent.ts
-- agents/types.ts
+- orchestrator/AgentNode.ts
-- agents/AgentRegistry.ts
+- orchestrator/OrchestratorGraph.ts
-- agents/index.ts
+- orchestrator/index.ts

-Also update the Express server to initialize the Agent Registry and set up Socket.io namespaces for agent communication.

 After implementing, provide the updated HELIOS_PROGRESS_REPORT.md with details of the implementation."